 The County Assessor is responsible for accurately and uniformly determining the market value-in-use of every property in Marshall County.
 This is achieved by using three approaches to value: Cost, Income, and Sales Comparison.
 The State requires annual adjustments of assessments to reflect changes in the market.
 Pursuant to IC 6-1.1-4-4, the Cyclical Reassessment has commenced.
 Every year, we are required to review approximately 25% of the parcels in Marshall County.
 In general, the County Assessor performs the following duties:

 Assesses Land and Buildings for Residential & Agricultural Uses

 Assesses Land and Buildings for Commercial/Industrial Uses

-Serves as Secretary of the County Property Tax Assessment Board of Appeals (PTABOA)
+Serves as Secretary to the Property Tax Assessment Board of Appeals

-- Certifies current assessments to the County Auditor’s office
+Certifies Annual Assessments to the County Auditor’s Office

-- Determines and certifies mobile home assessment to the County Auditor
+Determines and Certifies Mobile Home Assessments to County Auditor

-You are encouraged to contact the Assessor’s Office if you have any questions or concerns regarding your assessments and the staff will be happy to explain the various processes used in the valuation of property.
+You are encouraged to contact the Assessor’s Office if you have any questions or concerns regarding your assessments.
+The staff will be happy to explain the various processes used in the valuation of property.